haglobah/manzanit0.github.io/_posts/2019-05-21-understanding-genservers.md

 necessarily block our main thread, and secondly it helps us save state.

-In order to help us wrap our heads around this concept, we're going to build our own implementation of a Genserver in Elixir.
+In order to help us wrap our heads around this concept, we're going to build our own implementation of a GenServer in Elixir.
 A really simple one!

 ## Processes 101

 Before getting started, it's important to review how processes work and communicate in Elixir.
 In Elixir, all code runs inside isolated processes.
-The basic mechanism for spawning those process is the `spawn/1` function.
+The basic mechanism for spawning those processes is the `spawn/1` function.

 ```Elixir